-Accident-only insurance is supplemental insurance plan that’s an option for many who can’t afford an ACA plan.
+Accident-only insurance is a supplemental insurance plan that’s an option for many who can’t afford an ACA plan.
 An accident-only plan doesn’t cover the ten essential benefits but does cover qualified-accidents such as the breaking of limbs, paralysis or burns.
 So, if you sustain a major injury, these plans will pay to cover your expenses.
 These plans have extremely low premiums ($15 to $50 per month) but very high deductibles.

 5. Purchase a Critical Illness Plan

 A critical illness plan is similar to an accident-only plan in that it is a supplemental plan that does not cover the essential benefits guaranteed by the Affordable Care Act.
-However instead of covering major accidents, a critical illness plan covers major illnesses such as cancer, heart attacks and strokes.
+However, instead of covering major accidents, a critical illness plan covers major illnesses such as cancer, heart attacks, and strokes.
 The price of these plans depends on your age but usually varies from $50 per month to $150 per month with high deductibles.

 6. Go to a Christian Health Ministry

-An alternative to traditional health insurance is paying for membership at a Christian Healthcare Ministry.
+An alternative to traditional health insurance is paying for a membership at a Christian Healthcare Ministry.
 These ministries are not insurance companies, they are non-profit religious organizations.
 You pay a monthly fee to the ministry and usually cover many of your regular healthcare fees out-of-pocket (like annual physicals).
 However, for larger fees such as hospital visits, the organization will pool together money of all those in the ministry and help cover costs.